BinaryChaosTV/notes/JACK.md

 Connect your inputs and outputs as you see fit.
 Once all your connections are setup, go ahead and save your Studio.
 You can then have your studio start automatically when JACK starts ([See Step 1 in Configuration](#configuration)).

-There is currently a bug in [[#Cadence]] which ignores the `Ignore All Self-Connect Requests` option in the settings.
+There is currently a bug in [Cadence](#cadence) which ignores the `Ignore All Self-Connect Requests` option in the settings.
 That means that everytime you start up your studio, your connections will be reset and you will see connection all over the place.
 The current workaround is to modify your Studio `.xml` file. **This workaround gets reset every time you save your studio.
 It's best to do this once all your connections are finalized.** Navigate to `~/.ladish/studios/`, then open your Studio `.xml` file.
 Add an `a` in the `<parameter path="/engine/self-connect-mode">a</parameter>` line.
-The `a` tells [[#Cadence]] to ignore all self-connect requests.
+The `a` tells [Cadence](#cadence) to ignore all self-connect requests.
 Save and exit the config file.

 ### Catia

-Catia is a similar application to [[#Claudia]], but is used for the current session only.
-When you restart your PC, all connections made under [[#Catia]] are lost.
-If you want to save your connections, it's best to use [[#Claudia]].
+Catia is a similar application to [Claudia](#claudia), but is used for the current session only.
+When you restart your PC, all connections made under Catia are lost.
+If you want to save your connections, it's best to use [Claudia](#claudia).

 ## Qjackctl